geyubin/ZP-OENAS/README.md

-# ZP-OENAS
+# OELNAS
-The source code of the "Zero-Cost Proxy-based Neural Architecture Search with Opposite Archives and Elite Evaluation".
+The source code of the "Learnability-driven zero-cost neural architecture search via opposite archives and elite evaluation".